edgarklerks/streetking/Readme.md

           writeMapables ns

 Documentation of these are done elsewhere.
 At the moment in a serie mails.
 This can be better.

+The main datatype are InRule, this is a data type, which emulates a dynamic typesystem and can even encode Abstract Datatypes as binary.
+A subset is isomorphic to JSON and YAML and can be made isomorphic to XML.
+This means it doesn't lose information between conversion between different types.

+   JSON -> InRule -> SqlValue
+                        |
+                      InRule -> XML

 Style
 =====